SamGorr/tscmf_system/docs/user-guides/limit-check-quick-reference.md

   - Requesting a temporary limit increase

 ## No Matching Facilities
-If you see "No matching facilities for [product]" message:
+If you see "No facility limits found that exactly match the transaction's product type" message:
-- The transaction's product type doesn't match any facilities for the entity
+- The transaction's product type doesn't exactly match any facilities for the entity
+- The system requires an exact match between the transaction's sub_limit_type and the facility limit
-- Consult with Credit Administration to establish appropriate facilities
+- Consult with Credit Administration to establish appropriate facilities or adjust the product type

 ## Tips
 - Review both Country and Entity impact before proceeding